 The work of Biscotti is a combination of research, synthesis, and minimalism.
 It varies between mediums including performance, sculpture, installation, video and painting.
 It underlines the versatility of one who has traveled the world, between artist residences and the desire to discover new faces of reality.

-Biscotti speaks exclusively interview to FRONTRUNNER from the land of olive trees – Molfetta in Bari – and the city that baptized her as an artist: Naples.
+Biscotti speaks exclusively interview to FRONTRUNNER from the land of olive trees – Molfetta in Bari – and the city that baptized her as an artist: Napoli.

-You are of Apulian origin, but you have centered your artistic training in Naples at the Academy of Fine Arts.
+You are of Apulian origin, but you have centered your artistic training at the Accademia di Belle Arti di Napoli.
 Why did you choose this city?

 I chose Napoli for its cultural life, language, historical and popular theatre.
 Before moving, I already knew the city quite well.
 In Napoli, I never felt like a stranger.
 From the beginning, the city has been part of my life and my education.
 At the same time, I knew I could contribute to the new artistic ferment: it was an exciting period, in the making.